SublimeText/UnitTesting/README.md

 ## Sublime Text 4

-Sublime Text 4 is now supported.
+Sublime Text 4 is now supported (with some caveats)
-- As Package Control has not yet support python 3.8, `coverage` on Python 3.8 packages are not working now.
+- Running `coverage` on Python 3.8 packages is not working now.
-- Only local testing is possible and CI services are also not available now.
+- Only local testing is supported now (CI services are not working).

 ## Preparation